cegeddin/ansible-contrib/README.md

 * 'tester.yml' when testing new playbooks and tasks
 * 'site.yml' around every hour
 * 'site-daily.yml' once a day.
-(And also includes 'site.yml'

 As the number of tasks grows, frugal and targeted use of 'site.yml' will be necessary to not have ansible runs overun each other.